Science Opens Up Alternatives to Stainless Steel

 Specialty Metals of the Refractory Type

-Tungsten is also often part of medical devices, such as the tubing used to perform minimally invasive laparoscopic and endoscopic procedures.
-In addition to providing mechanical strength, tungsten can be used where radiopacity is required, principally in fluoroscopy applications, and, with a density greater than that of lead, it can also be used as an environmentally safe alternative to lead as a radiation shielding material.
-(Learn more in our white paper, A Comparative Analysis of the Properties of Tungsten for Medical Device Applications.)
+With a density greater than that of lead, tungsten can also be used as an environmentally safe alternative to lead as a radiation shielding material.
+(Learn more in our technical paper, A Comparative Analysis of the Properties of Tungsten for Medical Device Applications.)

 Applications for Precious Metals